 Heirloom tomatoes are my favorite type of tomato for this salad.
 The texture is firm yet juicy, and they are very flavorful.
 Plus, the mix of colors of the heirloom tomatoes is a great way to make your peach caprese salad ingredients pop!

-What type of cheese should you use for Caprese salad?
+What type of cheese should you use?

 Any type of mozzarella can be used.
 The most commonly used is fresh or Buffalo mozzarella.
 You can also use whole milk mozzarella, though the texture is more firm, or burrata cheese.